DiptiChaturvedi/js-repositiory/README.md

 # js-repositiory
-A code repo for javascript series at Chai aur code youtube channel
+A code repo for javascript series at Chai aur code